webpy/webpy.github.com/cookbook/index.md

 Cookbook style documentation for web.py 0.3.
 Note that some of these features aren't available in previous versions.
 Currently version 0.3 is the development branch.

-In terms of formatting, please try to use a cookbook-like format...that is:
+1. In terms of formatting, please try to use a cookbook-like format...that is:

-###Problem:
-foo
+    ###Problem: You want to access data from database.

-###Solution:
+    ###Solution: Use this code...
-bar

-Note that the urls don't need "web" in them -- just "/cookbook/select" , not "/cookbook/web.select".
+1. Note that the urls don't need "web" in them -- just "/cookbook/select" , not "/cookbook/web.select".

-Finally, this documentation is for version 0.3, so please only add code that you know works with the new version.
+1. Finally, this documentation is for version 0.3, so please only add code that you know works with the new version.

 ##Basics:
 * [Hello World](/cookbook/helloworld)